Is CBD legal in Minnesota?

 - CBD is not listed in either the Minnesota or the federal CSA, and so is not illegal as CDB.

-- The only commercially feasible sources for CBD are “marijuana,” and to a lesser extent “hemp” – both legally-defined categories of the cannabis plant.
+- The most commercially feasible sources for CBD are “marijuana,” and to a lesser extent “hemp” – both legally-defined categories of the cannabis plant.

 - CBD sourced from “marijuana” plants, is a crime to possess.